 * Frankfurt City Cemetery – peaceful place to stroll and wonderful for photographers

 * Katherina Church – at the Hauptwache. (mask required)

 * Sachsenhausen – walk around the Applewine pub district, but stroll down the side streets for the unique stores, especially Wall Strasse, or head over to Schweizer Strasse.

 * Bornheim’s Berger Strasse – Great street for people watching, cafes and a wide variety of small stores

 * The side streets around the Kaiserdom are filled with small galleries and antique stores, great for window shopping

 * St. Peters’ Cemetery – Frankfurt’s oldest city graveyard, directly behind Karstadt

-* The City Forest – take Tram 17 there.
+* The City Forest – take Tram 17 from the Hauptbahnhof to Oberscwheinstege stop to get there.